ADVERTISER DISCLOSURE

 BOTTOM LINE

 Nature’s Bounty Magnesium supplement features 500 mg of magnesium oxide in a 1 tablet per day serving.
-They offer a decent product at an affordable price.
 However, it only contains one type of magnesium and lacks zinc.
-You may also note the 60-day return policy and that this product can only be purchased through third-party retailers.
+Users may wish to note the 60-day return policy and that this product can only be purchased through third-party retailers.

 by Puori